Beasta/grump-chromeit/README.md

 # chromeit
 This bash script makes it easy to run node files in chrome, giving access to chrome's debugging tools.
-Works great for toy problems.
+It works great for toy problems.
-The script uses browserify for bundling so that npm modules you can be added using require.
+The script uses browserify for bundling so that npm modules can be used with require in your javascript file.
 The script also uses live-server to monitor file changes and reload the page.

 If grump has not yet been installed, you can do so using: